 Then came the last of the 9th.
 The American Leaguers had been here before.
 They had blown a 9th-inning lead and lost an All-Star game in 1961.
 They had blown a 9th-inning lead in 1964 at another brand new stadium, Shea Stadium in New York.
 They blew a 9th-inning lead on this night by the dreamy old Ohio river.
 Catfish Hunter, rather than locking it down, gave up a home run to Dick Dietz.
 Bud Harrelson and Joe Morgan singled sending Hunter to the showers.
 Rather than his own world-class lefties, Weaver called on Fritz Peterson to face Willie McCovey.
 The man Giants’ fans called “Stretch” singled home a run and Clemente tied the game with a scoring fly ball, setting the stage for high drama 3 innings later.

 The Angels’ Clyde Wright had gone to the hill in the 11th and gotten the job done.
 He had two out in the 12th when Pete Rose and Billy Grabarkewitz singled.
 Leading off second, The Reds’ number 14 was about to make his mark forever, that being Pete Rose.
-Jim Hickman singled to center field where Amos Otis singled and fired home.
+Jim Hickman singled to center field where Amos Otis fielded the ball and fired home.
 Rose rounded third without a second’s hesitation.
 The throw from Otis was fielded by Ray Fosse ahead of the incoming Rose.
 With no regard for the fact that he was playing in a meaningless exhibition game, Rose lowered his shoulder and savagely decked Fosse.
-He scored the run … and ruined the career of the 23-year-old catcher who hasn’t known a day without pain in the nearly 50 years since July 14, 1970.
+He scored the run … and ruined the career of the 23-year-old catcher who hasn’t known a day without pain in the 50 years since July 14, 1970.

 The end of this All-Star game was hardly Rose’s last taste of controversy.
 3 years later, he would leave a much smaller man, Bud Harrelson of the Mets on the ground.
 This was in game 3 of the NLCS and Rose’s antics led to a full-fledged riot.
 With his team needing to win game 4, he hit a home run in the 12th inning the next afternoon.
 However, nothing Rose could do stopped the Mets reaching the 1973 World Series.